will123195/state-eventer/readme.md

 - `value` (Object) resets the root state to this value

 #### `unset( path )`
-- `path` (Object) removes this path from the state
+- `path` (String|Array) removes this path from the state

 #### `update( path, transformFn, [defaultValue] )`
 - `path` (String|Array) the path at which to set the value
 - `transformFn` (Function) transform the current value to a new value
-- `defaultValue` the default value to pass into the transform function if the value at the given path is undefined
+- `defaultValue` (*) optional default value to pass into the transform function if the value at the given path is undefined
   ```js
   update('counter', n => n + 1, 0)
   ```